aragon/hack/docs/guides-faq.md

 ### Note on Git

+You might need to have [Git](https://git-scm.com) installed.
+If you're unsure what Git is, or whether you have it installed, we recommend you follow [this tutorial.](https://www.learnenough.com/git-tutorial/getting_started)
-You might need to have [Git](https://git-scm.com) installed. [a little startling for the reader... why might? i think we need to elaborate here...]
+*[a little startling for the reader... why might? i think we need to elaborate here...]*

 ## Resetting the devchain